jonatannietoa/rust-lightweight-course-blog/README.md

 - **Find All**: Logs each pill found with ID, title, and content for debugging purposes

 ### Repository Logging
-- **Save Operations**: Logs when pills are saved with ID and total count
+- **Save Operations**: Logs when pills are saved with ID and MongoDB operations
-- **In-Memory Storage**: Shows current state of the repository
+- **MongoDB Operations**: Shows database connection status and query results

 ### Handler Logging
 - **Create Handler**: Logs when pills are being saved with generated IDs